cosmosgame/save-the-world/content/the-dream/overview.md

 ### Growing Up

 We all move through developmental stages as individuals.
 Societies do as well.
 Before we can change the world we have to really understand and model the vastly different ways people look at the world.
 This is the map I was talking about earlier.
 We need to go deeper than just assuming that eveyone thinks about things pretty much like we do.
 They don't.
 Not even close in fact.
 And yet some how, some way we need to convince people to open their hearts to a wider and wider sphere.
 How do we do that?
 First we need to meet them right where they are and talk to them in a language that works for them.
 There is a theory called Spiral Dynamics that I think is perfect for this.
 It describes the major stages that humanity has already gone through and offers some predictions on what wants to happen next.
 Each stage described in Spiral Dynamics builds on the next.
-We don't have to shift everyone, but it will probably take getting a certain number of people to the higher stages to shift the world in the way we need to.
+We don't have to shift everyone, but it will probably take getting a certain number of people to the higher stages before we can create the new culture that is needed.

 ### Cleaning Up